-Welcome to The Detour, a show about people and ideas from Oregon Humanities.
+The Detour is a monthly show about people and ideas from Oregon Humanities.
+In each episode, we explore challenging questions with writers, educators, artists, and activists.
 At Oregon Humanities we believe in the power of people listening, learning, and struggling together, and we hope you do too.
-Join us as we explore hard topics of our time with writers, educators, artists, and activists.

 In this episode, we discuss the fictions, myths, and hopes that the United States of America produces and depends on.
 We spoke with Mitchell S. Jackson, author of The Residue Years and Survival Math, about the dream of homeownership and all it contains, and Omar El Akkad, author of American War and What Strange Paradise, about the self-evident truths we claim to hold within this nation's borders.

 Many of us grew up thinking that being coupled with one person—and codifying that union through a government institution—was the ultimate expression of romance.
 But why do we continue to conform to traditional coupledom despite the data against it?
 In this episode, we discuss love and ambivalence with Laura Kipnis, author of Against Love and Love in the Time of Contagion.
 We’ll also hear from Jamie Passaro, a writer and editor based in Eugene, reading from her 2004 essay “Consider the Wedding.”

 Episode 8 of The Detour featured conversations with Karl Marlantes and Sean Davis, veterans from Oregon who served in two different wars.
 In this episode extra, we speak with Sosan Amiri.
 Born in Kabul, Afghanistan, Sosan has also had firsthand experience with war.
 In conversation with Rozzell Medina, Sosan talks about how she advocated as an Afghan American for her family, community, and home country during the US military's withdrawal from Afghanistan last year.
 Content note: this episode contains brief descriptions of violence.